erickveg/CSE130_BYUI/DataStructuresTutorial/1_stacks.md

 The pyramid volume in inches is: 19.685
 ```

-You can check your code with the
+You can check your code with the solution here: [Pyramid Volume Solution]()

 ### Analysis
 You are probably wondering what does this program have to be with stacks?
 Well, what you just did is a perfect example of how stacks are used to solve multiple function calls from the same program.
 How does the computers know what to solve first?